ciakdewitt/hostingwebsiteonawsS3/README.md

-# hostingwebsiteonawsS3
-Pipeline to host an HTML website on AWS S3 with CI/CD
+# Hosting a static website on AWS S3 plus CI/CD pipeline with AWS

 In this project I would like to walk through the complete pipeline to deploy a static website on AWS using on AWS S3, CloudFront, ACM, Route53.
 The last part of the project will be dedicated to the setup of a CI/CD pipeline.